 The University of Massachusetts is pleased to announce our partnership with Project Lead the Way (PLTW).

-Scholarship awardees must enroll at UMass Lowell in a STEM field and also meet one of the following criteria:
+Scholarship awardees must enroll at UMass Lowell and remain in a STEM field, as well as meet all of the following criteria:

 Benefits of completing Project Lead the Way coursework: